Dodge 50 Series

 The Dodge 50 Series, later known as the Renault 50 Series, were light commercial vehicles produced in the UK by Chrysler Europe and later Renault Véhicules Industriels between 1979 and 1993 as a replacement for the earlier Dodge Walk-Thru stepvan and smaller Dodge Spacevan cab-over van.
-The Dodge 50 series utilized the same cab as the American Dodge B series vans, modified to cater for European regulations and needs.
-The chassis, however, was British-designed and had no parts shared with the significantly bigger American van.
+To save costs at a time when Chrysler Europe was in financial peril the series utilised some panels - notably the doors and upper wings - from the American Dodge B series vans, modified to cater for European regulations and needs.
+The chassis, however, was British-designed and did not share any parts with American products.

 The 50 series included a wide range of chassis and body configurations, including two distinctly different cab designs, and spanned the 3500–7500 kg revenue weight range.
 Various engines were offered, including the Perkins Phaser and 4.236 diesels.

 The RB44, a four-wheel-drive version based loosely on the Dodge van, was built by Reynolds Boughton (now known as Boughton Engineering) in the early 1990s.

 Versions

+Dodge 50 Series S35 pickup (flatbed in America).

 Bodybuilding companies converted many into various configurations from tipper trucks to buses.
 Many were built as "chassis cabs" to have box bodies fitted; these were widely used by utility companies in the UK.
 They often came fitted with compressors and generators.
 Gradually this kind of vehicle fell out of favour, partly due to reliability issues relating to combining plant equipment with the vehicle drivetrain.
 The vehicle is otherwise toughly built.
 The utility companies today favour smaller vans with towed generators.

 The RB44 four-wheel-drive version saw some use with the British army since it was one of very few British-built trucks of the class, and it could carry considerably more cargo and equipment than even the largest Land Rover models.

+The transition to Renault branding

-Chrysler received financial assistance from the British Government which was desperate to support the ailing British motor industry.
-However, having inherited various struggling car and commercial vehicle marques (and factories) from the Rootes Group, notably the commercial marques Commer and Karrier, in addition to various French concerns, Chrysler Europe struggled to return a profit.
-In 1978, Chrysler pulled out of their European operations altogether, selling them to Peugeot.
-The cars and small vans were subsequently sold under the Talbot brand.
+By the 1970s, having inherited various struggling car and commercial vehicle marques (and factories) from the Rootes Group, notably the commercial concerns Commer and Karrier, in addition to various French concerns and Barreiros (manufacturer) in Spain, Chrysler Europe were struggling to return a profit.
+In 1978, they pulled out of their European operations altogether, selling their car operations to Peugeot.
+Peugeot had little interest in larger commercial vehicles and instead their factory in Dunstable was run in partnership with Renault Véhicules Industriels, who had sought a UK production site for engines for their existing Renault-branded models.
+Chrysler's cars and small vans were subsequently sold by Peugeot under the Talbot brand.

-Peugeot takeover

-Peugeot had little interest in larger commercial vehicles and the factory for the heavier models was run in partnership with Renault Véhicules Industriels, who sought a UK production site for engines for their existing Renault-branded models.
-They continued to manufacture the 50 Series, along with the small Dodge (formerly Commer) Spacevan, and the large Dodge 100 / Commando 2 Series of 7500–23000 kg trucks.
-The transition to Renault branding was gradual, with some vehicles bearing both a Dodge name and a Renault diamond badge.
+Renault continued manufacturing the 50 Series, which after all was a new design, alongside the smaller Dodge (formerly Commer) Spacevan and the larger Dodge 100 / Commando 2 Series of 7500–23000 kg trucks.
+Until 1984, the 50 Series was marketed as being produced by Karrier Motors Ltd, the transition to Renault branding being gradual, with some vehicles bearing both a Dodge name and a Renault diamond badge.